-A Government wishing to become a Member State of the International Hydrographic Organization must apply through diplomatic channels, to the Government of the Principality of Monaco to accede to the intergovernmental Convention on the IHO.
+Membership of the International Hydrographic Organization is open to all States.
+States join the IHO by acceding to the intergovernmental Convention on the IHO as amended.
 The Government of the Principality of Monaco is the Depositary Government for the Convention on the IHO.
-Such an application may be sent directly to: